-Working Party 1 members reiterate that the EU-Japan FTA/EPA bilateral agreement must be balanced, comprehensive and ambitious in order to dismantle these barriers holding back EU-Japan trade and investment and significantly promote growth both economies.
+Working Party 1 members reiterate that the EU-Japan Economic Partnership Agreement bilateral agreement must be balanced, comprehensive and ambitious in order to dismantle these barriers holding back EU-Japan trade and investment and significantly promote growth both economies.

-To highlight priority issues in the text that follows, one asterisk () indicates "priority" recommendations and, two asterisks () indicate "top priority" Recommendations. (e.g. WP 1/ # 01 / EJ to EJ)
+To highlight priority issues in the text that follows, one asterisk () indicates "priority" recommendations. (e.g. WP 1/ # 01 / EJ to EJ)